 For more information please contact Protege Master Class lead Brittney Kahl on (07) 3810 6285 or email firstname.lastname@example.org

-Ipswich City Council’s Protege Masterclass Program, I Heart Songwriting Club, BEMAC and Studio 188 have teamed up to present an exciting songwriting program commencing in August 2019.
-Learn basic improvisation, melodic and rhythm skills from I Heart Songwriting founder and musician Francesca De Valence in 1-day workshop, followed by a 10-week online songwriting course where students will write one new song a week with feedback from their mentor.
-At the conclusion of the online course, students are invited to perform at a public showcase to celebrate what they have achieved with friends and family.
+The series commenced in August 2019 and involved seven budding local songwriters attending a one-day workshop to learn basic improvisation, melodic and rhythm skills from I Heart Songwriting Club founder and musician Francesca De Valence.
+This workshop was followed by a 10-week online songwriting course where students wrote one song a week with feedback from their professional songwriting mentor.
+At the conclusion of the course, students were invited to perform at a public showcase to celebrate what they achieved with friends and family.

-This exciting opportunity for all kids aged 13-17 years will not only improve their creative skills and explore what’s possible, they will be guided by their own professional songwriting mentor every step of the way so that they are constantly supported to write 10 songs in the 10 week course.
-If they read music, that’s great.
-If they don’t, that’s fine.
-We will show them everything they need each week.
-The total time commitment is approximately 1.5 hours per week and is not time specific.
-There will be ongoing paid performance opportunities available to workshop participants at local markets, restaurants, open mic nights and even radio interviews.
+This exciting opportunity for all kids aged 13-17 years not only improves their creative skills and explores what’s possible, they are guided by their own professional songwriting mentor every step of the way so that they are constantly supported to write 10 songs in the 10-week course.
+Songwriters of various levels attended the first workshop, with some even writing their very first original song.

-For more information please contact Protégé Master Classes lead Brittney Kahl on firstname.lastname@example.org
+For more information please contact Brittney Kahl at email@example.com

 The 2019 Industry Connect workshops were a huge success, with many artists going on to perform at various events held at Studio 188.
 Congratulations to local artist Du0 for being selected to attend the AMPLIFY Songwriting Camp on the Sunshine Coast, along with artists from other regions that held Industry Connect workshops.
 The recipient of the BIGSOUND Delegates Pass will be announced in the coming weeks.